List of all Important Types of Invoices That Every Business Must Know

 7. Credit invoice

 The credit memo, also known as a credit invoice, acknowledges the debt instead of charging the customer.
-There must be an equal or lower amount on the credit invoice than on the customer’s original invoice.
+This credit memo definition highlights that there must be an equal or lower amount on the credit invoice than on the customer’s original invoice.

 You might have to send a credit memo for several reasons, including returning goods, delivering damaged products, or even sending the wrong item.
 It is possible to provide a credit invoice to refund a customer’s original payment or to provide the customer with a credit for future purchases.